 - Registrations for the Workshop are not valid for the Conference and vice versa

 The FSC Research Workshop is a public event.
 Photos will be taken.
-The organiser reserves the right to publish photos and documentation of this event in print and online formats.
-By registering for the workshop you consent that you may appear in print and/or online documentation.
+The organiser reserves the right to publish photos and documentation of the workshop in print and online formats.
+By registering you consent that you may appear in print and/or online documentation.